 Broadcast News in the Digital Age

-A Guide to Storytelling, Producing and Performing Online and on TV
+A Guide to Reporting, Producing and Anchoring Online and on TV

 Written by two award-winning broadcast journalists, this book offers a practical, hands-on guide to the modern digital TV newsroom.